D-Bits/Danabases-Blog/content/posts/2020-05-07-overhauling-this-website.md

 ## Building the Website

 With a choice of a new static site generator made, I set out to redevelop my website.
+Ultimately, I do not consider myself a front-end web developer, or any kind of expert on CSS.
+Therefore, rather than code the entire webiste from scratch, I made to choose to use one of Hugo's pre-built themes from their [gallery](https://themes.gohugo.io/tags/gallery/).

 ## Hosting

 Since GitHub Pages is powered by Jekyll, which I am no longer using, I found myself in need of a new hosting service.
 For static website, I found the most ideal option to be Netlify.
 Netlify not only allows you to host static sites for free, but also allows you to easily add a lot of functionality to them, that would normally be associated with web applications.

 ## Final Thoughts

+Currently, I am quite satisfied with the new setup.
+Although I still have a lot to learn about Hugo, and everything I can do with it, I found it pretty easy to get started with.
+Furthermore, while the theme I choose was pretty nice